JuliaDynamics/TransferEntropy.jl/README.md

 ```

 ## Usage
 Using the estimator is easy.
+The workhorse is `ts_from_timeseries` function.
+In the future, this will take a `method` argument, but for now, method defaults to TOTE.

 Imagine you have two time series `x` and `y`, just run the following

 ```
 # Load the TransferEntropy package